Self-onboarding of a Python-based "processing-only" application

 Step 5: DevPortal: Configure new app

 After creation of the application we need to provide more detailed configuration metadata, create deployable artifacts and finally deploy those to the target runtime environment.
 The respective screen is automatically shown after creation.
-It shows those three steps as tabs, which we will navigate through in this tutorial.
+These steps are done in the following screen split into two tabs, which we will navigate through in this tutorial.
 You can always come back to this screen by clicking the application in the application list.

 -i {InputDirectory} -o {ResultDirectory} -c {ConfigDirectory} -l {LogDirectory}